 1. Sources of vitamin K

-2. Benefits of vitamin K
+2. Benefits Of Vitamin K

-3. Vitamin K dosage
+3. Dosage Of Vitamin K

 4. Vitamin K deficiency

-5. Side effects of vitamin K
+5. Side Effects Of Vitamin K

 Vitamin K can be found in two forms in various food sources.
 These forms are vitamin K1 and vitamin K2.
 Vitamin K1 (phylloquinone or phytomenadione) is commonly found in plant-based food sources such as dark green leafy vegetables, whereas Vitamin K2 (menaquinone) is more commonly found in animal food sources and fermented dairy products.

 Vitamin K is mainly found in cooked dark green vegetables such as spinach, broccoli, coleslaw, and asparagus.
 It is also found in foods such as soybean oil, grapes, plums, kidney beans, and certain traditional fermented foods such as Natto (fermented soy) and Sauerkraut.
+The main sources of vitamin K include dietary sources and supplements.
+Here are some of the major sources:

 BUY NOW